 Visit the trademark national office at: http://www.uspto.gov/

-The United States Patent and Trademark Office is the agency of the Department of Commerce charged with granting patents and registering trademarks in the U.S. for the perpetuation of creativity and innovative endeavors.
-The USPTO advises the President, Secretary of Commerce and various government agencies on ways to protect, enforce, and promote intellectual property policy in the U.S. and abroad.
+The United States Patent and Trademark Office is the agency of the Department of Commerce in charge of granting patents and registering trademarks in the U.S. The USPTO advises the President, Secretary of Commerce and various government agencies on ways to protect, enforce, and promote intellectual property policy in the U.S. and abroad.

 The website of the USPTO is www.uspto.gov

 The application will be examined if it is compliant with the filing requirements.
-Before the application is submitted, it would be best to ensure first if the mark passes all requirements with regards to clarity, formality, distinctiveness, or any conflict.
+Before the application is submitted, it would be best to study first if the mark accomplishes all requirements with regards to clarity, formality, distinctiveness, or any conflict.
 This will prevent you from being rejected.
 Once the examination is done, the application details will be published online and third-parties will have a chance to oppose.
+After this stage, the registration will be granted.

 A petition to cancel a registered mark is possible if these violations are present: